performant-software/Neatline/README.md

 #### Install Geoserver

+For detailed instructions on installing Geoserver, refer to [Geoserver's official documentation][geoserver-install-documentation].

 #### Create a New Exhibit

   1. Click on the "Neatline" tab along the top of the administrative interface.